Skatteetaten/terraform-nomad-nifiregistry/example/standalone_git/README.md

 # NiFi Registry with GIT version control integration

-This example deploys a NiFi Registry container with git integration (Github).
+This example deploys a NiFi Registry container with GIT integration (GitHub).

 The variables below define the GIT configuration for NiFi Registry: